dzxton/dzxton/README.md

 - 👋 Hi, I’m @dzxton
-- 👀 I’m interested in coding, skiing, and having a good time
-- 🌱 I’m currently learning computer science, specifically cybersecurity
+- 🌱 I’m currently learning computer science and specifically cybersecurity
 - 💞️ I’m looking to collaborate on some beginner projects!
 - 📫 How to reach me: instagram: dzxton linkedin: daxton dang